Balance while rolling is a front crawl swimming drill that lets you practice balance while rolling between a head up and

 - Alternatively, roll toward each side.

-While you roll between the head up and the head down position, you will need to continuously adapt how you apply downward pressure on your upper body so that your legs and hips don’t drop.
+While you roll between the head up and the head down position, you will need to continuously adjust how you push upper body down to counteract the tendency of your legs and hips to drop.

 This was the last one of our front crawl drills to practice balance.
 You should now be able to keep your balance during all phases of the stroke cycle.
 This is very important to keep drag to a minimum.